The Future of OpenAPS with Dana Lewis

-“Like when you go from MDI to pump,” Dana said, “It’s absolutely a transition.
+“Like when you go from multiple daily injection (MDI) to pump,” Dana said, “It’s absolutely a transition.
 It’s not going be perfect on day one, there’s going to be steps of getting comfortable and tweaking it, and then diabetes is diabetes.
 You still have to change your pump site, you still have to calibrate your CGM [editor’s note: unless you’re using the Dexcom G6, of course!].
 Going in with the right expectations really impacts success.”

 Some people in the OpenAPS community are taking it one step further and not even announcing when they are eating.
 Dana gave an example of one teenager who eats 225g of carbs per day and does not announce that to his APS.
-He is spending about 75% of time in range and 25% out of range.
+He is spending about 75 percent of time in range and 25 percent out of range.
 Can you guess what his most recent A1c was?